By OptioWPAdmin

 Compliance

 The long-awaited NPR by the CFPB about increasing consumer protection of debt collection practices should top the list of debt collection trends for 2019.
-The ruling debt collection trends in 2019is expected to follow the areas detailed in the 2016 proposal.
+The ruling is expected to follow the areas detailed in the 2016 proposal.

 The lead paragraph of the press release announcing the proposal stated that it would “overhaul the debt collection market by capping collector contact attempts and by helping to ensure that companies collect the correct debt.”